 What is the lie?
 You are a loser and there is nothing to laugh about here.
 You are doomed.

 Still, Jesus cautions the disciples not to be triumphalist.
 Yes, he says, ministry has its powers, and God isn’t intimidated by any demons.
-But there is a bigger show going on: its about your permanent entry into life everlasting.
-Its about the unfolding kingdom of God, he in effect says to them.
+But there is a bigger show going on: it is about your permanent entry into life everlasting.
+It is about the unfolding kingdom of God, he in effect says to them.

 2. Jesus laughs: everything’s going to be alright

 This is it.
 This is the counter-equivalent to “Jesus wept.”
 Right here in verse 21, which has been translated “Then the Holy Spirit made Jesus feel very happy” (ERV), where “happy” has also been translated as glad, full of joy, exuberant, elated and extremely joyful.
 The Greek literally means “jumped for joy.”